MicrosoftDocs/dataexplorer-docs/data-explorer/grafana.md

 * [Grafana version 5.3.0 or later](https://docs.grafana.org/installation/) for your operating system

 * The [Azure Data Explorer plugin](https://grafana.com/plugins/grafana-azure-data-explorer-datasource/installation) for Grafana.
-Plugin version 3.0.5 or later is required to use Grafana query editor.
+Plugin version 3.0.5 or later is required to use Grafana query builder.

 * A cluster that includes the StormEvents sample data.
 For  more information, see [Quickstart: Create an Azure Data Explorer cluster and database](create-cluster-database-portal.md) and [Ingest sample data into Azure Data Explorer](ingest-sample-data.md).